W: Name

+In other West Germanic languages, its name is monosyllabic: German We /veː/, Dutch wee /ʋeː/.
+In Polish is called "wu" (as "v" and "u").
+In many languages, its name literally means "double v": Portuguese duplo vê, Spanish doble ve (though it can be spelled uve doble), French double vé, Icelandic tvöfalt vaff, Czech dvojité vé, Estonian kaksisvee, Finnish kaksois-vee, etc.

 History

-The classical Latin alphabet, from which the modern European alphabets derived, did not have the "W' character.
+The classical Latin alphabet, from which the modern European alphabets derived, did not have the "W" character.
 The "W" sounds were represented by the Latin letter "V" (at the time, not yet distinct from "U").